 Chocolate Coconut Pecan Pie is a “truth” in my house.
 And, the truth is: My family doesn’t care what else is on the table at Christmas or Thanksgiving, as long as this pie is there.

-Note: I originally published this recipe a few years ago, but have updated it with some new photos and process shots, as well as updating the text of the post a bit.
+Note: I originally published this recipe a few years ago, but have updated it with some new ingredients, new photos and process shots, as well as updating the text of the post a bit.
 I’ve also included photos of the 9″ as well as the 10″ tart.

 So, if you’re looking for a festive dessert for the holiday season that everyone will LOVE, this pie is for you!
 Enjoy!